yousefelassal/quote-cron/README.md

 > Bad times have a scientific value.
 These are occasions a good learner would not miss.

 > Every man takes the limits of his own field of vision for the limits of the world.

+> If we had no winter, the spring would not be so pleasant; if we did not sometimes taste of adversity, prosperity would not be so welcome.